NyaaCat/RPGItems-wiki/en-us/power.md

 ## Beam

 Fire a beam made by particle.
 This is by far the most complex and powerful power in RPGItems.

+- `length` Maximum beam length
+- `ttl` Time to live ticks
+- `particle` Particle type, see https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Particle.html
+- `mode` Can be `BEAM` (run in 1 tick) or `PROJECTILE` (run in multiple ticks)
+- `pierce` Number of targets that can be pierced through
+- `ignoreWall` Ignore wall when flying, defaults to `true`
+- `damage` Damage deal when contact, this is independent with damage property in item config
+- `speed` Beam flying speed, block per second
+- `offsetX` particle offsetX
+- `offsetY` particle offsetY
+- `offsetZ` particle offsetZ
+- `particleSpeed` particle speed parameter
+- `particleDensity` how many particle spawn dots in one block space
+- `cone` Angle from your direction to fire discrete beams
+- `homing` Radius for homing
+- `homingAngle` Angle from your direction to select target
+- `homingRange` Block distance to select target
+- `homingMode` Can be
+  - `ONE_TARGET` Lock on single target
+  - `MULTI_TARGET` Change target after last hit
+  - `MOUSE_TRACK` Lock on nearest target of mouse aim
+- `homingTarget` Can be `MOBS` / `ENTITY` / `PLAYER`
+- `ticksBeforeHoming` Ticks before homing path
+- `beamAmount` How many beam will be fired in a single run
+- `burstCount` How many beam will be fired in a single trigger
+- `burstInterval` Ticks between next burst
+- `bounce` How many times the beam will bounce off wall, require `ignoreWall` to `false`
+- `hitSelfWhenBounced` Beam may hit yourself when bounce off wall
+- `gravity` Gravity of beam, can be negative (trace goes up)
+- `extraData` Color of `REDSTONE` particle, in format of `r,g,b,size`.
+E.g., extraData:\`51,204,255,0.35\` for a cyan slim beam
+- `speedBias` Expression to control the flying speed.
+E.g., `4+x*10*t`
+- `behavior` Controls the beam behavior
+- `initialRotation`
+- `firingLocation` Can be `SELF` or `TARGET`
+- `effectOnly` Only act as effect, will not trigger HIT event
+- `firingR` Polar coordinates parameter
+- `firingTheta` Polar coordinates parameter
+- `firingPhi` Polar coordinates parameter
+- `firingRange`
+- `castOff`

 ## CancelBowArrow